Does hypnotherapy work?

-A Comparison Study American Health Magazine (Psychotherapy Magazine, Vol 7, Number1, Alfred A Barrios.
-Phd) reported the following findings from a recent study:
+A comparison study (Psychotherapy Magazine, Vol 7, Number 1, Alfred A Barrios.
+PhD) reported the following findings:

 Hypnotherapy is a special form of communication to the subconscious/inner mind, where habits or behaviours are established and memory is stored.
 Because the language of the subconscious mind is visual, the more detailed your visual image is, the faster your subconscious mind will create the changes of habits/behaviours you desire.
 Once your subconscious accepts a new idea, you automatically accept it at a conscious level.

 A person’s expectancy of hypnotherapy as a useful therapeutic tool depends on their:

 - Expectations regarding their own hypnotizability.

 - Expectations regarding the general effect of hypnotherapy.

 - Expectations regarding the specific effect of hypnotherapy on the presenting problem.

 Hypnotherapy is a natural state of the mind that is between an awake and a sleep state.
 For example, day-dreaming while watching TV or driving a route you are familiar without being conscious of every turn made you make is similar to a hypnotic state.
 Hypnotherapy allows you to access your subconscious mind, which makes up 90% of your brain and stores all memory.
 With hypnotherapy, you reprogram and release these thought patterns and habits to make desirable, lasting changes in your life.